hnykda/tutos/RPi.md

 That's it!
 You have done it.
 You have you Archlinux ARM SD card :)

 ### Little networking
 I guess you probably have some of "home router" ("box with internet") and when you want to connect e.g by wifi with your laptop or mobile phone, it just connects (after inserting password).
 You need to test first what happens, when you try to connect by ethernet cable, for example with your laptop.
 Turn off wifi and check it.
 Did your computer connects to the network (or even internet) as usuall?

 If yes, it is great!
 You can procced.
 It is what we need - we need RPi, when it boots up, to automatically connect to the network.
 Then we will able to connect to it.
 You will need one more think to find out - which IP address router asign to you when you connected by cable - it is very probable that RPi will get the same, or similiar.
 Don't be afraid - it is easy to get (IP address)[how to get ip address].
 On modern systems, one command :) .

 Ok, now you have to insert SD card to RPi and connect it to your router with ethernet cable and then turn RPi on by inserting power supply.
 The diodes starts flashing.
 Now back to your computer and we will try to connect it using **SSH**.
 SSH is just "magic power" which enables to connect from one to other computer.

 RPi is already ready and waits for connection.
-How to use ssh and some utilities (Linux, Mac) or programs (Windows) is supereasy - you will find a tons of tutorials on google (keywords: how to use ssh).
+How to use ssh and some utilities (Linux, Mac) or programs (Windows) is supereasy - you will find a tons of tutorials on the internet (keywords: how to use ssh).
 IP address is the probably the one you assigned before.
 It will be something like this: `192.168.0.x`, `10.0.0.14x` or similar.
 Next thing you need is username.
 It's just "root".

 If your RPi haven't got this address (ssh is not working), than there are two options.